ydroal/holbertonschool-sorting_algorithms/README.md

 # C - Sorting algorithms & Big O

-A Sorting Algorithm is used to rearrange a given array or list
+A Sorting Algorithm is used to rearrange a given array or listi.
 We are learning at least four different sorting algorithms in C.
 This is a group project.

 ## Requirements
 * All files were compiled on Ubuntu 20.04 LTS using gcc,  using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 * This code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl